pavel-mazhuga/codrops-tutorial-distorted-sphere-custom-material/README.md

 ---

-# Distorted sphere with a custom Three.js material
+# Creating an animated distorted sphere with a custom Three.js material

-_A description of the demo goes here._
+Exploring how to create an animated distorted sphere with Three.js enhancing built-in materials with shaders.

 ![Image Title](https://generative-placeholders.glitch.me/image?width=800&height=600")